 Also of interest is that Weymouth has more people living here who work in computers and math than 95% of the places in the US.

 One of the nice things about Weymouth is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The most common language spoken in Weymouth is English.
-Other important languages spoken here include Portuguese and Vietnamese.
+Other important languages spoken here include Portuguese and Spanish.